Maroboduus

 Maroboduus (d.
-AD 37) was a king of the Marcomanni, who were a Germanic Suebian people.
-He spent part of his youth in Rome, and returning, found his people under pressure from invasions by the Roman empire between the Rhine and Elbe.
+AD 37), also known as Marbod, was a king of the Marcomanni, who were a Germanic Suebian people.
+He spent part of his youth in Rome, and returning, found his people under pressure from invasions by the Roman Empire between the Rhine and Elbe.
 He led them into the forests of Bohemia, near to the Quadi who already lived nearby, and established a large alliance.

 Name

 The name appears in Latin and Greek texts spelt variously: Maroboduus, Marobodus, Maraboduus, Meroboduus, Morobuduus, Moroboduus, Marbodus and Marabodus in Latin sources; Maroboudos and Baroboudos in Greek ones.

-According to linguist Xavier Delamarre, the personal name Maroboduus is a latinized form of Gaulish Maro-boduos, from maro- ('great') attached to boduos ('crow'; cf. Middle Irish bodb 'scald-crow, war-divinity', Old Breton bodou 'ardea'; also Common Brittonic Boduoci).
-The Celtic personal names Boduus, Teuto-boduus, Ate-boduus, Soli-boduus, Boduo-genus, and Buduo-gnatus are related.
+According to linguist Xavier Delamarre, the personal name Maroboduus is a latinized form of Gaulish Maro-boduos, from maro- ('great') attached to boduos ('crow'; cf. Middle Irish bodb 'scald-crow, war-divinity', Old Breton bodou 'ardea'; also Common Brittonic Boduoci (Boudica)).
+The Celtic personal names Boduus, Teuto-boduus (Teutobod), Ate-boduus, Soli-boduus, Boduo-genus, and Buduo-gnatus are related.
 Philologist John T. Koch argues that Middle Irish bodb must be understood as the 'bird on the battlefield and manifestation of the war-goddess'.

 The second element of the name, boduos, is a term shared by Celtic and Germanic languages, where it is found as the common noun *badwō ('battle'; cf. ON bǫð, OE beado, OS badu-, OHG batu-) and in the name of the war goddess Baduhenna.
 The original meaning of Celtic–Germanic *bhodhwo- must have been 'battle, fight', later metaphorised in Celtic as 'crow', a bird symbolizing the carnage in battle.

 Biography

 Maroboduus was born into a noble family of the Marcomanni.
-As a young man, he lived in Italy and enjoyed the favour of the Emperor Augustus.
-The Marcomanni had been beaten utterly by the Romans in 10 BC.
-About 9 BC, Maroboduus returned to Germania and became ruler of his people.
+As a young man, he lived in Italy and was reportedly regarded well by the Emperor Augustus.

+In 10 BC, the Marcomanni reportedly suffered a significant defeat at the hands of the Roman Empire.
+Afterwards, in about 9 BC, Maroboduus returned to Germania and became ruler of his people.
 To deal with the threat of Roman expansion into the Rhine-Danube basin, he led the Marcomanni to the area later known as Bohemia to be outside the range of the Roman influence.
 There, he took the title of king and organized a confederation of several neighboring Germanic tribes.
 He was the first documented ruler of Bohemia with a government.

 Augustus planned in 6 AD to destroy the kingdom of Maroboduus, which he considered to be too dangerous for the Romans.
 The future emperor Tiberius commanded 12 legions to attack the Marcomanni, but the outbreak of a revolt in Illyria, and the need for troops there, forced Tiberius to conclude a treaty with Maroboduus and to recognize him as king.